SOFIE-project/Provisioning-and-Discovery/README.md

 The discovery and provisiong component works with semantic representation file, it may be used by other SOFIE components and applications as necessary.

-### Main Concepts

-The design of the architecture is driven by the discvoery scenario of the SOFIE Gaming Pilot.
+Only Mobile gaming pilot utilise the P&D component for discovering and managing the new IoT devices to be used inside the game world.

 ### Key Technologies

-The software modules are implemented in **Python 3**
+The software modules are implemented in **Python 3** Currently the component supports the Eddystone and custom GATT application over **Bluetooth Low Energy** (BLE) and **DNS-Service Discovery**.

 ***